 The workshop program will feature technical presentations by subject matter experts with practical experience in the topic areas.
 Leading the discussions will be experts from the U.S. Army Corps of Engineer’s Transportation System Center, the FAA Headquarters Office of Airport Safety and Standards, Air Force Civil Engineering Center, ACPA, and companies with direct involvement in the design and construction of FAA and Tri-Services projects.

-The workshop will be held August 2-4 at the new Indianapolis Airport Authority Planning and Development Office located at 3747 S. Highschool Rd, Indianapolis, IN.
+The workshop will be held August 2-4 at the new Indianapolis International Airport’s Planning and Development office located at 3747 S. Highschool Rd, Indianapolis, IN.

 The workshop is intended for owners’ representatives, design engineers, contractor personnel, and others with an interest in concrete pavement design, construction, and rehabilitation for airport applications.